Michelle Errichiello

 Michelle Errichiello (born 7 December 1982) is an Australian athlete.
 She was selected to represent Australia at the 2012 Summer Paralympics in athletics.
 She did not medal at the 2012 Games.

 Personal

 Errichiello was born on 7 December 1982 and is originally from Strathmore, Victoria.
 In high school, she did not participate in any sports.
 In 2007, while she was putting out rubbish bins for a real estate company she worked for, a car had an accident and ended up pinning her to a wall.
 The accident led to her right leg being severed above the knee.
 In 2010, she earned the Pride of Australia medal.
-As of 2012, she lives in Gunghalin, Australian Capital Territory and is working on a degree that will eventually enable her to be a qualified trauma counsellor.
+As of 2012, she lives in Gungahlin, Australian Capital Territory and is working on a degree that will eventually enable her to be a qualified trauma counsellor.

 Athletics

 Errichiello is a T42 classified athlete.
 She has an athletics scholarship with the Australian Institute of Sport and is coached by Iryna Dvoskina.